jerry81/GHP/2025/jan.md

 - tech
   - man was trapped in a circling waymo on way to airport
   - TPM msft dedicated chip or firmware allowing hardware level security, required by windows 11
+  - dissolve acid-neutralizing rocks in ocean to absorb co2?

 - 1/3
 - politics